 He also has one unique claim to fame: he is the only author published by Instant Apostle who has not only appeared on the Jeremy Kyle Show but who is also on the ten-year highlights compilation of that TV programme!
 But that’s another story!

-Chick’s second novel, The Man Who Broke into St Peter’s, has been short-listed for the 2019 Christian Resources Together Fiction Award.
+Chick’s second novel, The Man Who Broke into St Peter’s, was short-listed for the 2019 Christian Resources Together Fiction Award.